CMPUT250/modfiles/BetaRelease/readme.txt

     - ending.bik

 Instructions:
+  - Unzip the haks from " "
   - Use the premade character "Jack"
   - The starting module is "BeginningScene"
-  - Recommended to use wasd and arrow keys to play the game
+  - Recommended to use wasd or arrow keys to play the game